neptunus/tailwind-toggles/README.md

 There's lots to do:

-- Disabled state ✔︎
+- [x] Disabled state ✔︎
-- Color variants or configuration variables
+- [ ] Color variants or configuration variables
-- Release as importable plugin package
+- [ ] Release as importable plugin package
+- [ ] More components ?!

 See [this demo component](https://github.com/tailwindcss/plugin-examples/blob/master/plugins/simple-buttons/index.js) for some implementation help